vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 new-moon ending month, it may begin on any day during the last half of the preceding solar month and the first half of the solar month in question.
 It will therefore be seen that wbile the new-moon ending or mukhya month sometimes falls almost entirely out side (i.e., after) the relative solar month, the full-moon ending or a gruna month always covers at least half of the solar month of that name.

-The months used for civil purposes in the Hindi calendar are the full-moon ending lunar months, and are sub-divided into two halves-krsna pakṣa covering the period from full-moon to new-moon and termed as vadi, and sukla pakṣa covering the period from new moon to full-moon and termed as sudi.
+The months used for civil purposes in the Hindi calendar are the full-moon ending lunar months, and are sub-divided into two halves-krsna pakṣa covering the period from full-moon to new-moon and termed as vadi, and śukla pakṣa covering the period from new moon to full-moon and termed as sudi.
 As these months, are on the gauna māna, the vadi half of a month comes first followed by the sudi half.
 The last day of the year is therefore a full-moon day, the Phalguni (or Holi ) Purnima, in keeping with the ancient Indian custom.

-The Samvat and śaka years in the Hindi calendar begins with Caitra sukla Pratipad.
+The Samvat and śaka years in the Hindi calendar begins with Caitra śukla Pratipad.
 For astronomical purposes, however, the year begins a few days later with the entrance of the sun into Meṣa.

 The calendars of Āṣādhi Samvat and Kārtiki Samvat are, on the other hand, based on the new-moon ending months, and consequently the months begin 15 days later than the months of the Caitrādi full-moon ending calendar.
-The Āsādhi calendar begins with Aṣādha Sukla 1, and the Kārtiki calendar with Kārtika Sukla 1.
+The Āsādhi calendar begins with Aṣādha śukla 1, and the Kārtiki calendar with Kārtika śukla 1.

 The table (No. 20 on p.
 249) shows the scheme of the different calendars for the year śaka 1875 (1953-54).
 The year contains a māla or adhika month.